vulkanosaure/ps-integrate/docs/DOCUMENTATION.md

 #### equaloffset
 - **1**
 - **0**
-Forces all the gfx childrens of the container to be exported at the size of the container (handy for game sprites) *Only available for type container*
+Forces all the img childrens of the container to be exported at the size of the container (handy for game sprites) *Only available for type container*

 TODO : x, y, width, height